LITTLE DARLING, GO OUT AND PICK A FLOWER FOR US TOO

 2. Philia The word “Philadelphia” translated means, city of brotherly love.
 Therefore, philia love is a brotherly love that one has for another.
-Paul exhorted believers to greet one another with a holy kiss 1 Th 5:26 as a demonstration of this kind of love.
+Paul exhorted believers to greet one another with a holy kiss 1 Th 5:26 as a demonstration of this kind of love between equals Gal 3:28.
 An example of philia love is the love Jonathan had for David 1 Sa 18:1; Mk 12:31.
 A negative example was assigned to Simon the Pharisee by Jesus for not giving Him a kiss Lk 7:45.

-3. Agape this is unconditional love with the motive being love for the other person, best exemplified by Jesus dying for our sins Jn 15:13.
+3. Agape this is unconditional love, whose motive is to love the other person, as one loves oneself Mt 22:39, best exemplified by Jesus dying for our sins Jn 15:13.
 In Lk 7:45 Jesus contrasted Simon’s lack of philia love with Mary’s agape gestures—spending the expensive perfume on Jesus Lk 7:46 and kissing His feet.

-4. Storge familial love between parents and children and between siblings.
+4. Storge is familial love between parents and children and between siblings.
 It is an unbalanced love of parents to assure proper nurturing of children and sometimes children caring for their elderly parents or an older sibling protecting his or her younger ones.
-The best example was Jesus’ love for His mother demonstrated at the cross when He assigned the responsibility of caring for Mary to John Jn 19:26,27.
+Loving our pets is a type of storge love.
+The best example was demonstrated at the cross, when Jesus assigned the responsibility of caring for Mary, His mother, to John Jn 19:26, 27.
 Ruth’s loyalty to Naomi exhibited storge love Ruth 1:16.

 A kiss can convey love in many forms and be the supreme sign of affection, yet at times is used by the enemy as a cover for evil as Judas did when he kissed our Lord in the Garden Lk 22:48.
 Evil hearts use kisses to flatter their victims for ulterior motives Pr 27:6.
 Isaac used a kiss to prove the true identity of his food preparer Gen 27:26,27 (although he remained fooled).